wpiao/reading-notes/code-301/retro-07.md

 Retro: 07 - Express, Heroku deployment - 4/13/2021

 This lab went well.
-I used Express to create a back-end server for my React app that I built in previous lab.
-I set up an endpoint `/weather` in my Express server to responde a request from my React app.
+I used Express to create a back-end server for my React app that I built in the previous lab.
+I set up an endpoint `/weather` in my Express server to respond to a request from my React app.
 It returns weather data in `JSON` format to the client when requests are made in this endpoint.
 I deployed my express server to the Heroku and connect it to my front-end deployed in the Netlify.